skhabiri/skhabiri.github.io/_posts/2020-10-20-Building_A_Subreddit_Recommendation_Engine_Using_Machine_Learning_Techniques.md

 After filtering the low count subreddit categories we end up with 44 categories and 4400 posts.
 We take a note that in a production setup we need more training data to achieve a reliable results.

 ### Machine Learning Model
 The model is supposed to recieve a text as a post content and classify it to one of the 44 subreddit categories.
 We consider a random classifier as baseline with an accuracy of 1/44, which is very low.
 To build our model we use a two stage pipeline.
-The first stage encodes the text into a numerical format and the the seconf stage classifies the text into one of the target labels.
+The first stage encodes the text into a numerical format and the the second stage classifies the text into one of the target labels.

 #### spaCy Embedding
 For the first stage of the pipeline we are going to use [spaCy](https://spacy.io) embedding. spaCy is an open-source software library for natural language processing. spaCy performs two major tasks for us, tokenizing and vectorizing.
 The `tokenizer` is a component that segments texts into tokens.
-In spaCy, it's rule-based and not trainable.
+In spaCy, this is rule-based and not trainable.
 It looks at whitespace and punctuation to determine which are the unique tokens in a sentence.
 The `tok2vec` layer is a machine learning component that learns how to produce context-based vectors for tokens.
 It does this by looking at lexical attributes of the token.
 The tok2vec component is already pretrained from external vectors data.
 The external vectors data already embeds some "meaning" or "similarity" of the tokens.
 ```
 import spacy
 from spacy.tokenizer import Tokenizer